 prepicked produce, snacks and refreshment stand, restrooms, picnic area,

 299 Flyatt Road, Tabernacle, NJ 08088.
 Phone: 609-268-1010.
 Fax: 609 268 8048.
-Email us at: firstname.lastname@example.org.
+Email: firstname.lastname@example.org.
 Directions: for a map to our farm, Click here.
 Crops are usually available in April, December.
 Open: Monday thru Sunday 7am to 6 pm Pick Your Own Schedule Strawberry June 3 thru June 20 Blueberry July 1 thru July 30 Apples September 18, thru October 17 Pumpkins October 1, thru October 31 Combo Apples & Pumpkins September 29, thru October 17 CALL FOR GROUP RATES Payment: Cash, Check, Visa/MasterCard.
 CORN MAZE (6acres) Starting September 15th Large Variety of field grown mums.
-Freshly made apple cider (no preservatives) Apple Varieties: Empire, Gala, Granny Smith, Golden Delicious, Jonagold, Jonathan, Macoun, Red Delicious.
+Freshly made apple cider (no preservatives).
+Click here for our Facebook page.
+Our apple varieties are Empire, Gala, Granny Smith, Golden Delicious, Jonagold, Jonathan, Macoun, Red Delicious.
 See this page for customer reviews and maps.
-(UPDATED: July 6, 2011, by calling them)
+(UPDATED: May 26, 2014, from their website) (UPDATED: July 6, 2011, by calling them)

 Comments from a visitor on September 20, 2011: "This place was So much fun!
 They have a play area for the children, pumpkins already picked....tractor pulled hay rides to the fields where you can go on a corn maze, pumpkin pick.
 You can pick your own apples & so forth.
 Really nice family too!
 I thought they were a little pricey but didn't mind for family fun.
 (Wish they gave military discount-I believe they are Retired Air Force family)"